neondatabase/website/content/docs/guides/neon-authorize-drizzle.md

 ## Why simplify RLS policies?

-Using Row-Level Security (RLS) policies in your database schema is a best practice in application development.
-While it may not be your only security measure, RLS acts as a reliable last line of defense, protecting your data from unauthorized access where it lives: at the database level.

-However, implementing RLS comes with a few challenges.
-Writing and maintaining SQL for each CRUD operation (Create, Read, Update, Delete) can lead to repetitive code and increased complexity: both tedious and prone to errors.
+Row-Level Security (RLS) is an important last line of defense for protecting your data at the database level.
+However, implementing RLS requires writing and maintaining separate SQL policies for each CRUD operation (Create, Read, Update, Delete), which can be both tedious and error-prone.

 ### For example